Carreg Samson Chambered Tomb

 The dolmen is composed of seven upright stones topped by a huge capstone.
 The capstone is over 4.5m long (about 15 feet) and 2.7m wide (9 feet).
-The capstone is actually balanced perfectly on just 3 of the 7 support stones.
+The capstone is actually balanced perfectly on just three of the seven support stones.

 Excavations uncovered a pottery vessel holding the cremated ashes of several people.
 The bowl had been buried under a floor of yellow clay.
 The excavations also found evidence of post-holes for another four upright stones.

 Some archaeologists have suggested that the dolmen is, in fact, all that remains of a passage tomb, though if so, nothing remains of the stones that would have formed a passage to the inner chamber.

 Cromlech or Dolmen?

 You will see Carreg Samson listed elsewhere as both a cromlech and a dolmen.
 Technically, a cromlech is an outmoded term for any megalithic chambered tomb, while a dolmen is a Neolithic tomb composed of two or more upright stones topped by a capstone.
 Dolmens were believed to have been covered with earth, leaving just a central opening to access a burial chamber under the capstone.

 Who was St Samson?

 The most commonly used name is Carreg Samson, but you will sometimes see it listed as Carreg Sampson with a 'p', like the Biblical Sampson.
 Ordnance Survey uses this spelling, but most people use 'Samson', probably a reference to the 5th-century saint, Samson of Dol, a native of Wales.